mlibrary/design-system-old/packages/docs/updates.md

 eleventyNavigation:
   key: Updates
   order: 5
+description: Read the latest updates from Design System team.
+We will highlight new features, changes, and progress.
 ---

 # Updates

-Read the latest updates from Design System team.
-We will highlight new features, changes, and progress.
+{{ description }}

 ## July, 2020